-- a hygienic environment is promoted and maintained - children are supported in their understanding of health and hygiene practices throughout the daily program and routine (hand washing, hand drying, cough and sneeze etiquette) - educators and staff are aware of relevant immunisation guidelines for children and themselves - wall charts about immunisation are displayed in each room - an Immunisation History Statement for each child is collected on enrolment and maintained/updated regarding the child's immunisation status (AIR) and any medical conditions - families are provided with relevant sourced materials and information on infectious diseases, health, and hygiene including: - o the current VIC Immunisation Schedule
+- a hygienic environment is promoted and maintained - children are supported in their understanding of health and hygiene practices throughout the daily program and routine (hand washing, hand drying, cough and sneeze etiquette) - educators and staff are aware of relevant immunisation guidelines for children and themselves - wall charts about immunisation are displayed in each room

-- o exclusion guidelines in the event of a vaccine preventable illness at the Service for children that are not immunised or have not yet received all their immunisations - o advice and information regarding any infectious diseases in general and information regarding any specific infectious illnesses that are suspected/present in the Service. - families are provided with information about an infectious disease verbally and by displaying and emailing the Infectious Diseases Notification Form and details - information or factsheets related to the disease/infection and the necessary precautions/exclusions required will be provided to families - families are advised that they must alert the Service if their child is diagnosed with an infectious illness - all educators are mindful and maintain confidentiality of individual children's medical circumstances - that opportunities for educators to source pertinent up to date information from trusted sources on the prevention of infectious diseases and maintaining health and hygiene are provided - that opportunities for staff, children, and families to have access to health professionals by organising visits/guest speakers to attend the service to confirm best practice are provided - families are advised to keep children at home if they are unwell.
+- an Immunisation History Statement for each child is collected on enrolment and maintained/updated regarding the child's immunisation status (AIR) and any medical conditions - families are provided with relevant sourced materials and information on infectious diseases, health, and hygiene including: - o the current National Immunisation Schedule - o exclusion guidelines in the event of a vaccine preventable illness at the Service for children that are not immunised or have not yet received all their immunisations - advice and information regarding any infectious diseases in general and information regarding any specific infectious illnesses that are suspected/present in the Service. - families are provided with information about an infectious disease verbally and by displaying and emailing the Infectious Diseases Notification Form and details - information or factsheets related to the disease/infection and the necessary precautions/exclusions required will be provided to families - families are advised that they are requested to alert the Service if their child is diagnosed with an infectious illness, including COVID-19 - all educators are mindful and maintain confidentiality of individual children's medical circumstances - that opportunities for educators to source pertinent up to date information from trusted sources on the prevention of infectious diseases and maintaining health and hygiene are provided - that opportunities for staff, children, and families to have access to health professionals by organising visits/guest speakers to attend the service to confirm best practice are provided - families are advised to keep children at home if they are unwell.
 If a child has been sick, they must be well for 24hrs before returning to the Service.
-For example, if a child is absent due to illness or is sent home due to illness, they will be unable to attend the next day as a minimum.
 The Nominated Supervisor may approve the child's return to the Service if families provide a doctor's certificate/clearance certifying that the child is no longer contagious and is in good health.
 Please note; it is not always possible to obtain a doctor's certificate or clearance for suspected cases of an illness.
-The decision to approve a child's return is up to the Approved Provider/Nominated supervisor - to complete the register of Incident, Injury, Trauma or Illness and/or document incidents of infectious diseases no later than 24 hours of an illness or infectious disease occurring in the Service - educators or staff who have diarrhoea or an infectious disease do not handle food for others and are not to return to work until they have been symptom free for 48 hours - any risk to a child or adult with complex medical needs is minimised in the event of an outbreak of an infectious disease or virus.
+The decision to approve a child's return is up to the Approved Provider/Nominated supervisor. - to complete the register of Incident, Injury, Trauma or Illness and/or document incidents of infectious diseases no later than 24 hours of an illness or infectious disease occurring in the Service - educators or staff who have diarrhoea or an infectious disease do not handle food for others and are not to return to work until they have been symptom free for 48 hours - any risk to a child or adult with complex medical needs is minimised in the event of an outbreak of an infectious disease or virus.
 This may require a risk assessment and decision-making regarding the suitability of attendance of the child or staff member during this time.